 God still calls us to give a sacred portion to the local church and to other worthy organizations and charities.
 The traditional tithe is considered 10% of gross income.
 Some families may find 10% to be right, and some families may find 10% to be too high or low.
 Each person’s decisions to give must be personal and prayerful.
 A suggested rule of thumb for sharing a gift of treasure is to give about half to the local parish, give about one-tenth to the diocese, and give the remainder to worthy organizations and charities.

 In our increasingly digital world, St. Mary’s now offers electronic giving.
-You can set up your own recurring or one-time electronic donations through the Diocesan Online Giving Portal and selecting our parish.
+You can set up your own recurring or one-time electronic donations through the Online Giving Portal.
 You can also set up a monthly direct debit by contacting the parish office.

 There are many ways to give, and if you would like to receive contribution envelopes, please contact the parish office by email or by calling 208-882-4813.